vanubuntu/VanubISO/README.md

   Independent development of Vanubuntu scripts make the updating faster.
 * UCR is still configured for an unsupported version of Ubuntu (18.04).

+Our goal is to make a 99% vanilla GNOME experience.
+If this project goes very well and if it gets popular enough, we could end up being allowed into the ubuntu flavours website.

 ## Building

 Non-Debian based distros will probably not offer debootstrap, which is required